 In 2010, Chris served as President of the Consumer Attorneys of California ("CAOC"), the largest statewide association of trial lawyers in the U.S. In 2013, the CAOC honored Chris with an award for his "many years of dedication, outstanding efforts, and effectiveness" in advancing the rights of the injured and consumers in California.
-Today, Chris serves as President of the San Francisco Trial Lawyers Association ("SFTLA").
+In 2016, Chris served as President of the San Francisco Trial Lawyers Association ("SFTLA").
 Both the CAOC and SFTLA have honored Chris with their trial lawyer of the year awards.

 Chris speaks at multiple California and national legal conferences each year educating lawyers on best practices in the courtroom and emerging trends in the law.
 Chris is often called upon as a legal expert for national and local television and radio programs including CNN, Fox News, Dateline NBC, and NPR.
 He also writes a weekly column for the San Francisco Examiner in which he answers reader questions on new legislation and legal issues in the news.

 Promoting Safety, Ending Discrimination, And Safeguarding Our Constitutional Rights

 While obtaining the maximum financial recovery allowed under the law for his clients remains a constant focus of Chris' practice, he knows that justice means more than money.
 Working closely with his clients, Chris has forced cities and counties to fix dangerous streets and intersections and manufacturers to produce safer products.